Launch of NASA's Artemis 1 test flight postponed after issues arise

 It was equally disappointing for the hundreds of engineers and technicians who have labored for months to ready the giant moon rocket for launch.
 But it was not to be.

+"This is just part of the space business, and it's part of, particularly, a test flight," Nelson said.
+"We are stressing and testing this rocket and the spacecraft in ways you would never do it with a crew on board.
+That's the purpose of a test flight."

-NASA was taking no chances with the $4.1 billion rocket, the most powerful ever built for NASA and the linchpin in the agency's plans to return astronauts to the moon in the next three years.
+Still, NASA was taking no chances with the $4.1 billion rocket, the most powerful ever built for the civilian space agency and the linchpin in its plans to return astronauts to the moon in the next three years in the Artemis program.

-After repeated attempts to resolve the hydrogen cooling issue were unsuccessful, Launch Director Charlie Blackwell-Thompson called off the countdown around 8:40 a.m.
-EDT, a few minutes after the two-hour launch window opened at 8:33 a.m.
+After repeated attempts to resolve the hydrogen cooling issue were unsuccessful, Launch Director Charlie Blackwell-Thompson called off the countdown at 8:35 a.m.
+EDT, two minutes after the two-hour launch window opened at 8:33 a.m.

 The next launch opportunity, assuming the problems encountered Monday can be resolved in time and assuming an additional fueling test is not required, is 12:48 p.m.
 Friday.